ColineRoyaux/Galaxy_tool_projects/Tuto_AB1_Sanger/tutorial.md

 >
 {: .hands_on}

-## Merge corresponding Forward and Reverse sequences single files
+## Merge corresponding sense and antisense sequences single files

 > <hands-on-title> Sort collections </hands-on-title>
 >
 > Do this step twice !!
-One has to make sure Forward and Reverse sequences collections are in the same order to get the right forward and the right reverse sequence to be merged together
+One has to make sure sense (forward) and antisense (reverse) sequences collections are in the same order to get the right sense and the right antisense sequence to be merged together
 >
 > 1. {% tool [Sort collection](__SORTLIST__) %} with the following parameters:
 >    - {% icon param-collection %} *"Input Collection"*: `Collection` (output of **seqtk_trimfq** {% icon tool %} & output of **Reverse-Complement** {% icon tool %})